filippz/telegram_import/README.md

 Imported data is seen on both sides (so you essentially have double messages - the original and imported ones on your side).
 Imported messages are visibly flagged as such, and have the date/time of import and visible original date/time.

+When exporting the chat history you need to export to JSON format, check all the file types with maximum available size.
+If you skip some file types or filter some of them based on their size the import will fail as the messages refer to the files that are missing from export.